Maggieykw/FETC5510-Project/README.md

 The product recommendation system is built based on the customer historical data It involves two filtering approaches: collaborative filtering and demographic filtering

-Output:
+Based on the model, it will output the following:
+- Top 1 recommended product for each customer
 - Combined demographic-based and memory-based probabilities
-- Top 1 recommended product for each customer

 For the details, please refer to the corresponding files:
 1. Predictive model (Python): Recommendation System Modeling.ipynb